aus-red-pandas-2016/KTT-Tech/README.md

 # Blog 2: Authentication and Authorization

 ## Summary
-In this challenge, we're going to add a feature to the blog application that we built in the [*blog-1-anonymous-blog-challenge*][blog-1-challenge].
-In that challenge, anyone could visit our site and write a blog entry.
-We're now going to restrict writing entries to registered users.
+In this challenge, we're going to add a feature to a blog application similar to the one that we built in the [*blog-1-anonymous-blog-challenge*][blog-1-challenge].
+In that challenge, anyone could visit our site and write, edit, or delete a blog entry.
+In this challenge, we're going to restrict what users can do on our site, depending on whether they're registered users and, if so, which users they are.

 ### Authentication and Authorization
 The focus of this challenge is on who has permission to do what in our application.
 Think about sites like Facebook and Twitter.
 We need to register with each site before we can post status updates or tweet.
 What happens after we post some content?
 Can just anyone edit it or delete it, or is that behavior restricted to us as the content's author?